Dichomeris delotella

 Identification

-Distinguished from similar Dichomeris by the combination of: broad triangular blackish on arising from and crossing fold; small black dot in fold at one-fifth; angular whitish spot at outer end of ; and the distinctive spotting pattern of alternating fuscous and pale fawn-ochreous.
+Distinguished from similar Dichomeris by the combination of: broad triangular blackish patch on forewing arising from dorsum and crossing fold; small black dot in fold at one-fifth; angular whitish spot at outer end of ; and the distinctive costal spotting pattern of alternating fuscous and pale fawn-ochreous.
 The ill-defined lower portion of the triangular patch versus clearer upper definition is a notable feature.
 Size range and overall fawn-grey ground color with ochreous speckling further aid recognition.

 Images